J. Slater Lewis: Diagram of manufacturing accounts

 In the same year Nicholson & Rohrbach published their work, in 1913/19, Edward P. Moxey published his influential textbook on accountancy, in which he also pictured the relation of stores records to commercial records (see image).

 In his 1960 Accounting principles Braden and Allyn described and pictured the cost-flow principle:

 As direct material passes from the storeroom into the factory for conversion into finished products and back into the storeroom for storage until sold, costs are being gathered in totals and per unit for each stage of the productive process.
 Each movement in the factory operation is accounted for at the time it occurs.
 This is the cost-flow principle.
 Assisting in the carrying out of this principle is the perpetual inventory method of accounting for inventories.
 In the operation of this method of handling inventory, a record is made of the issue of direct and indirect materials from the storeroom, as well as a record of their receipt when they are purchased.
 The continuous accounting for the flow of materials at the time of occurrence is essential to an accounting for costs.

 In an accompanying diagram they illustrates "the flow of the three sources of cost through the factory (work in process), into the storeroom (finished goods), and into the hands of the customers (cost of sales), as they appear in these general ledger control accounts."
-They further explained that "the of the product through the plant and the corresponding flow of costs through the accounts basically follows one of two different systems.
+They further explained that "the flow of the product through the plant and the corresponding flow of costs through the accounts basically follows one of two different systems.
 One system is called the job order system; the other system is the process cost system."